lambda-feedback/user-documentation/docs/teacher/reference/content_management.md

 - The student has downloaded the PDF
 - The part is marked as done
 - There is no minimum time estimate set for the question
-- The time now minus the time the student first accessed the question is more than the minimum time estimate
+- The time now minus the time the student first accessed the question is more than the minimum time estimate (the student has accessed the question for longer than the minimum time estimate)

 This is valid for all questions in the set except those for which the support material access is set to be unavailable at the question level (see below).